 We’ll try to accommodate any disability you have by making reasonable adjustments where we can.
 You can talk to your dedicated RNID contact for help with this during your application process.

 If you’re receiving benefits

-You can volunteer while you’re receiving benefits, but you will need to tell your benefits office.
+You can volunteer while you’re receiving benefits, but you’ll need to tell your benefits office.

 The UK government has written a guide to volunteering and claiming benefits.
 The guide tells you what your benefits office needs to know about your volunteer role.

 If you have a criminal record, it won’t necessarily stop you from volunteering with us.
 We look at each case individually, but we do have to follow safeguarding rules.
 This is to make sure the people we support get the right care.